SURYA-LAMICHANEY/ExtremeLy/docs/index.md

-## This is documentation page for ExtremeLy
+## ExtremeLy - A python package for Extreme Value Analysis